What Makes a Private Club Truly Exclusive?

 The Bohemian Club occupies a singular position among American private clubs: it is part social institution, part summer camp, and part open secret at the center of some of the world’s most consequential networking.

 Founded in 1872 by journalists and artists — hence “Bohemian” — the club evolved to include San Francisco’s business elite and eventually welcomed presidents, Cabinet members, tech moguls, and titans of industry.
-Every summer, approximately 2,500 members and their guests gather at the Bohemian Grove, a 2,700-acre redwood forest in Sonoma County, for a two-week encampment featuring theatrical productions, lectures by notable speakers, and informal conversations among the powerful.
+Every summer, roughly 2,500 members and their guests gather at the Bohemian Grove, a 2,700-acre redwood forest in Sonoma County, for a two-week encampment featuring theatrical productions, lectures by notable speakers, and informal conversations among the powerful.

 The Bohemian Club’s mystique comes as much from what is not known as what is: the informal conversations in the redwoods between Fortune 500 CEOs, former presidents, and foreign policy architects have no official record, and members take that privacy seriously.